 Nurse practitioners begin their careers as RNs with a diploma from an approved nursing program or an associate or bachelor’s degree in nursing, BLS reports.
 You may find a bachelor’s or graduate degree to be beneficial as it can prepare you for nursing-related roles within administration, research, consulting and teaching that may not be available to nurses with an associate degree or nursing diploma.
 To earn your RN license, you will need to take the National Council Licensure Examination and satisfy additional requirements that vary by state.

 It’s not unusual for ambitious, self-directed individuals to desire new professional challenges.
-Once you are an RN, you can progress into the nurse practitioner career with the appropriately focused master's degree in nursing program.
+Once you are an RN, you can progress into the nurse practitioner career with an appropriately focused master's degree in nursing.
 While a bachelor's degree is a prerequisite to pursuing a graduate nursing program, it's important to note that your earned degree may not need to be in the same area of study.

 There are three pathways of nursing education RNs can take to advance into the nurse practitioner career: